nextbreakpoint/nextfractal/README.md

 ## DOCUMENTATION

 Please see the [Wiki](https://github.com/nextbreakpoint/nextfractal/wiki) for documentation.
-There is documentation for the scripting language, and there are examples of scripts for generating variant of the Mandelbrot Set using various techniques for colouring the image.
+The wiki contains a tutorial for the scripting language, and examples of scripts.

 ## BUILD INSTRUCTIONS